f-heeger/bioinfomatics-python-scripts/README.md

 ### removeSeqsWithN

 >Usage: removeSeqsWithN.py [options] inputfile1 [inputfile2]
 >
 >Options:
 >  -h, --help       show this help message and exit
 >  -z, --gzip       input file is gzipped
 >  -a, --fasta      set input and output format to fasta [default: fastq]
->  -n X, --max-n=X  remove all sequences with more than X Ns [default: 5]
+>  -n X, --max-n=X  remove all sequences with more than X Ns.
+If X is set to -1
->
+>                   only sequence that are only Ns will be removed [default: 5]

->Remove sequences with more then a certain number of Ns
+Remove sequences with more then a certain number of Ns.
+If the threshold (`-n`) is set to -1 only sequences that consist completely of Ns will be removed.

 Write all sequences that have less than a certain number of Ns to a different file.